Can I hide my activity’s start time?

 If you would like to hide the map on an activity completely so that not even you can view the map, you can tag the activity as an indoor activity on the Strava website.
 Navigate to the activity in question and click the pencil button located on the left side of the page to open the Edit Activity screen.
 Find the indoor tag option under “Tags” and select the option to enable it.
 Upon saving the change, the map will be hidden on the activity.

 Non-Strava members cannot see my activity details when I share the link

-Activities belonging to users who have their profile's privacy settings adjusted to "Followers" will not be visible to logged out users.
+Activities belonging to users who have their profile's privacy settings adjusted to "Followers" will not be visible to logged-out users.
 If you want to share your activities with users who are not on Strava, you can use the share function to generate an image of your route with a stat overlay.
-Alternatively, you can adjust your profile's settings to "Everyone", however this will affect other aspects of your experience.
-To read more on your profile's privacy settings, please see this article.
+Alternatively, you can adjust your profile's settings to "Everyone", however, this will affect other aspects of your experience.
+To read more about your profile's privacy settings, please see this article.